aschet/qlickinspector/README.md

 }
 ```

+Furthermore all widgets in your application require a unique object name because the object name of a widget, including all object names its parent widgets are used for id generation (e.g. dialog/groupBox/pushButton).

 ## Limitations

--
+- Widgets require unique object names (in the current child context) for correct data acquisition.
+- The hotkey can only generate a report for the current window (e.g. no support for menu hierarchies).
+- Qt Quick is currently not supported (since I do not have experience in this area).
+- Only click based interactions are measured.
-- No server component, data is only stored locally on the client side.
+- No server component, data is only stored and processed on the client side.

 ## Compiling